TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 25/2 Chronicles 25.2.md

 ---

-And he did that which was right in the eyes of Jehovah, but not with a perfect heart.
+He did that which was right in the eyes of Yahweh, but not with a perfect heart.